 - Notes about traveling along the trail

 * Please note these are approximations.
 Total Mileage is the total round-trip mileage of the trail.
 With regard to Total Elevation Gain here in the Sierra Nevada Mountains, you may need to reconsider your idea of “flat.”
-I consider a route that features only 300-500 feet of elevation gain versus one that includes 2,000-3,500 feet of elevation gain flat.
+I consider routes featuring 300-500 feet of elevation gain versus one that includes 2,000-3,500 feet of elevation gain flat.
 The trail’s Highest Point may not relate to the end feature of the hike.
 For example, the highest point of the hike to Cascade Falls is actually nearest the trailhead.

 If you like the map and would like to order a poster or print of it, visit my RedBubble account.

-The articles classified as Lessons Learned will be educational in nature.
-Some posts will contain bits of wisdom I’ve gathered over the years while others will feature specific skills in which to learn and practice.
-Topics will range from cross-country skiing techniques to operating backpacking stoves to setting up an improvised shelter.
-Also, I will provide a number of different “systems” reviews where I discuss and show the pros/cons of various outdoor-related systems such as water filtration, backcountry cookware, and classic cross-country skis.
+The articles classified as Lessons Learned are educational in nature.
+Some posts contain bits of wisdom I’ve gathered over the years while others feature specific skills in which to learn and practice.
+Topics range from cross-country skiing techniques to operating backpacking stoves to setting up an improvised shelter.
+Also, I provide a number of different “systems” reviews where I discuss and show the pros/cons of various outdoor-related systems such as water filtration, backcountry cookware, and classic cross-country skis.

 One note I’d like to mention is that I do not plan to provide gear reviews of specific products.
 There are already plenty of other resources available in which to help you decide on a specific item or piece of gear.
 The most helpful and comprehensive gear review website I’ve found is Outdoor Gear Lab, which also happens to be a Tahoe-based company.
 And then there are plenty of sites such as Amazon and REI that provide customer-based reviews of specific products.